Asclepios Project: Asclepios II

 Asclepios II was also notable for its appearance in the documentary Mission Asclepios, made by Swiss filmmaker Patrik Soergel.
 The crew followed the mission from the recruitment of the astronauts in September 2021 until the end of the mission in July 2022.
 The film won Best Documentary and Best Feature Film at the Brooklyn SciFi Film Festival and was nominated as Best European TV Documentary of the Year at Prix Europa, in addition to other awards and nominations received around the world.

+Asclepios II Mission Control Center members at the Sasso San Gottardo site.

+Asclepios II Mission Control Center members at the Sasso San Gottardo site.

+Picture of the Asclepios II team and explorer Mike Horn during the extreme environment training in Verbier.

+Scuba diving under the ice during the Asclepios II extreme environment training in Verbier with explorer Alban Michon.

 Asclepios III

 The Asclepios III mission built on the work of Asclepios II and III as another 14-day mission at Sasso San Gottardo.
 It was the first of the Asclepios missions to have a particular research focus; in this case, the emphasis was on experiments involving space medicine.
 Notable research groups involved in the mission were EPFL, the Société Française de Radiologie, MEDES/Spaceship-CNES, the Human Adaptation Institute, TU Berlin, NASA Ames, and the University of Nottingham.
 Ten astronauts were selected for the third iteration of the Asclepios mission, with six entering the base.

-The co-leaders of the Asclepios II mission were as follows:
+The co-leaders of the Asclepios III mission were as follows: